StephenDsouza90/url-shortener/README.md

 ## Introduction

-Short URL refers to shortening a long url so that users can use that short url instead of the original long url on websites, chats, e-mails, post, tweets etc.
+Short URL refers to shortening a long url so users can use that short url instead of the original long url on websites, chats, e-mails, post, tweets etc.

 In this application, a user can provide a long url which is shortened.
 The short url when used is redirected to the original url.